feildawproton/learning_synthetic_sigprop/README.md

-# generating synthetic sigprop
+# Generating synthetic sigprop samples
-Generating synthetic signal propegation data
+Generating individual synthetic signal propegation data samples.

 A pretty darn fast implementation of some of the ITM signal propagation equations.
-I will use this for transfer learning.

-The loss calcualtions are in calc_losses.cu and the neccessary interface for it are int calc_losses.cuh.

-Generate_data.cu is a work in progress and currently has an example of the usage of calc_losses().
+Used for training a fully connected NN for single instance inference.

 ## To compile the python compatible version for data generation
-$ nvcc -Xcompiler -fPIC -shared -o calc_losses.so calc_losses_extern.cu
+$ nvcc -Xcompiler -fPIC -shared -o calc_losses.so calc_losses.cu

 ## Run python version of data generation
 $ python generate_data.py